-The field of economics probably bores the average lit reader, and probably most sci-fi readers as well.
+The field of economics probably bores the average lit reader and probably most sci-fi readers as well.
 Yet the best sci-fi reads are the ones that construct plausible alternative financial constructs and economic environments.
 Whether we like it or not, our lives are immersed and enslaved to whatever the current economic paradigm is in place.
 So much so that most people don’t even know that alternatives exist.
 They don’t comprehend that the economic system that they are bound to be only an invention, and that other (maybe better, possibly worse) systems can exist.

 It is sad to watch a great nation bludgeon another weaker nation, a supposed ally and friend, into submission and humiliation, especially when both sides are at fault over a debt situation that has spiralled out of control.
-Yes, Greek voters did take the easy path since the 1970’s.
-I myself remember arguing against further integration back in the summer of 1991, when I visited the place.
+Yes, Greek voters did take the easy path since the 1970s.
+I myself remember arguing against further integration back in the summer of 1991 when I visited the place.
 Older folk and younger kids, die-hard communists and fascists alike were all for it.
-I nearly got stabbed when I stated,
+I nearly got stabbed when I stated, “One day, German tanks will be rolling down the streets of Athens once more…”

 It’s really hard not to facepalm when confronted by headlines stating that 100,000 have signed up for a one-way trip to Mars.
 A Dutch, non-profit (yes, that’s right, non-profit) company called Mars One is collecting human specimens, and raising six billion dollars, to send these people some 225 million kilometres, one way, to the planet Mars.